Kansas lags behind other states in dealing with problem abortionists

 James Pendergraft is Tiller’s Florida counterpart, supplying late-term abortions at five Orlando area abortion clinics.
 Florida is considered a solidly liberal, pro-abortion state where abortion mills proliferate.
 However, when Pendergraft was suspected of committing illegal late-term abortions in August, 2006, the Florida Department of Health issued an emergency order suspending Pendergraft’s medical license and closing all five of his abortion mills.
 Two mills remain closed pending further investigation.
 Pendergraft is still under suspension, meaning he is not allowed to practice in Florida.

-thirty criminal counts related to the commission of illegal late term abortions were filed against George Tiller in December, 2006, by the former Kansas Attorney General Phill Kline.
+In contrast, thirty criminal counts related to the commission of illegal late term abortions were filed against George Tiller in December, 2006, by the former Kansas Attorney General Phill Kline.
 In less than 24 hours after their filing, the charges were dropped at the request of pro-abortion District Attorney Nola Foulston on dubious jurisdictional grounds.
 A motion to the Kansas Supreme Court requesting that the charges be reinstated was withdrawn by the newly-sworn in Attorney General Paul Morrison, also a staunch abortion supporter who accepted campaign help from hundreds of thousands of dollars in political mailings linked directly to Tiller.

 Abortion Deaths